 Advertised as “low FODMAP food,” this brand offers great snacking options like gluten-free, low FODMAP bars and jerky.

 These gut-friendly products for IBS include a wide range of low FODMAP spice blends, granola, and more.

 If you think you might want to go low, consider working with a dietitian.
 According to Pasricha, eliminating FODMAPs can be a challenge since it entails a pretty restrictive diet.
 Plus, if you do it right, it’s an intense process.

-“Trying a low-FODMAP style of eating is a three-phase approach,” adds Scarlata, “including the elimination of high-FODMAP foods for two to six weeks, systematic re-introduction of FODMAPs to learn about trigger symptoms, and, lastly, the personalization phase.”
+“Trying a low FODMAP style of eating is a three-phase approach,” adds Scarlata, “including the elimination of high FODMAP foods for 2 to 6 weeks, systematic reintroduction of FODMAPs to learn about trigger symptoms, and, lastly, the personalization phase.”

-In other words, a low-FODMAP diet isn’t something you can easily try at home.
-Schedule a consult with your doctor or a registered dietitian to get more information and do appropriate testing to see if and how the FODMAP diet would work for you.
-(As always, it’s important to have guidance and supervision when following new diets to treat medical ailments.)
+In other words, a low FODMAP diet isn’t something you can easily try at home.
+Consult your doctor or a registered dietitian to get more information and testing to see whether and how the low FODMAP diet would work for you.
+As always, it’s important to have guidance and supervision when following new diets to treat medical conditions.